Vinamra20/Vinamra20/README.md

 - 👋 Hi, I’m @Vinamra20
 - 👀 I’m interested in Programming in Python, C++
-- 🌱 I’m currently learning B.Tech (AI&ML)
+- 🌱 I’m currently learning B.Tech (AI&ML) from VIT-BHOPAL
-- 💞️ I’m looking to collaborate on VIT-BHOPAL
+- 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me vinamra.rawat2021@vitbhopal.ac.in

 <!---